| Title: | Interface to the 'Nominatim' API |

 geo_lite_struct_sf()

-geo_lite("Madrid, Spain") # Several addresses geo_lite(c("Madrid", "Barcelona")) # With options: restrict search to the United States geo_lite(c("Madrid", "Barcelona"), custom_query = list(countrycodes = "US"), full_results = TRUE )geo_lite("Madrid, Spain") # Several addresses geo_lite(c("Madrid", "Barcelona")) # With options: restrict search to the United States geo_lite(c("Madrid", "Barcelona"), custom_query = list(countrycodes = "US"), full_results = TRUE )
+geo_lite("Madrid, Spain") # Multiple addresses geo_lite(c("Madrid", "Barcelona")) # Restrict the search to the United States and return all fields geo_lite(c("Madrid", "Barcelona"), custom_query = list(countrycodes = "US"), full_results = TRUE )geo_lite("Madrid, Spain") # Multiple addresses geo_lite(c("Madrid", "Barcelona")) # Restrict the search to the United States and return all fields geo_lite(c("Madrid", "Barcelona"), custom_query = list(countrycodes = "US"), full_results = TRUE )

 geo_lite_sf( address, limit = 1, return_addresses = TRUE, full_results = FALSE, verbose = FALSE, progressbar = TRUE, nominatim_server = "https://nominatim.openstreetmap.org/", custom_query = list(), points_only = TRUE )geo_lite_sf( address, limit = 1, return_addresses = TRUE, full_results = FALSE, verbose = FALSE, progressbar = TRUE, nominatim_server = "https://nominatim.openstreetmap.org/", custom_query = list(), points_only = TRUE )